void

 Királyhida is mentioned 23 times in The Good Soldier Švejk.

 Királyhida plays a key role in the novel as roughly half the plot of Part Two and a little of the first chapter of Part Three takes place here and in Bruck an der Leitha, the twin town across the river.
-In total around one eight of the story in The Good Soldier Švejk is set in these twin towns.
+Around one eight of the plot in The Good Soldier Švejk is set in these twin towns.

-The most famous episode occurs when Švejk and Sappeur Vodička botch an attempt to deliver a letter of admiration from Oberleutnant Lukáš to Etelka Kakonyi, the wife of an ironmonger in Soproni utca.
-The husband reads the letter and an almighty row erupts between Hungarians and Czechs.
-To protect his superior, Švejk first claims he has written the letter himself, and then swallows it to hide the evidence.
-It still turns into a major scandal, ending up in the local and national press, and with the ever unfortunate Švejk getting locked up once again.
+The most famous episode occurs when Švejk and Sappeur Vodička botch an attempt to deliver a letter of admiration from Oberleutnant Lukáš to Mrs. Etelka Kakonyi, the wife of an ironmonger in Soproni utca.
+The husband reads the letter, and an almighty row erupts between Hungarians and Czechs.
+To protect his superior, Švejk first claims he has written the letter himself and then swallows it to hide the evidence.
+It still turns into a major scandal, ending up in the local and national press, and with the ever unfortunate Švejk getting locked up again.

 The author also reveals his impressions both from the military camp and the twin towns: the omnipresent prostitution, the conditions for ordinary soldiers versus officers, widespread ethnic strife, rampant fraud, and a labyrinth of military bureaucracy.